Ramallah: Jordanian and Israeli occupation

-Israeli era

 During the Six-Day War in 1967, Israel captured Ramallah from Jordan, imposing a military closure and conducting a census a few weeks later.
 Every person registered in the census was given an Israeli identity card which allowed the bearer to continue to reside there.
 Those who were abroad during the census lost their residency rights.
-For residents of Ramallah, the situation had now been reversed.
-For the first time in 19 years, residents could freely visit Israel and the Gaza Strip and engage in commerce there.
+Because of Israeli control of the West Bank and Gaza Strip, for the first time in 19 years, residents of Ramallah could freely visit the Gaza Strip, as well as Israel, and engage in commerce there.

 Unlike the Jordanians, Israel did not offer citizenship to the residents.
 Ramallah residents were issued permits to work in Israel, but did not gain the rights associated with Israeli citizenship.
 The city remained under Israeli military rule for more than four decades.
 The Israeli Civil Administration (CA), established in 1981, was in charge of civilian and day-to-day services such as issuing permission to travel, build, export or import, and host relatives from abroad.
 The CA reprinted Jordanian textbooks for distribution in schools but did not update them.
 The CA was in charge of tax collection and land expropriation, which sometimes included Israeli seizure of olive groves that Arab villagers had tended for generations.

 According to the Israeli Human Rights activists, the development of Jewish settlements in the Ramallah area, such as Beit El and Psagot, prevented the expansion of the city and cut it off from the surrounding Arab villages.
 As resistance increased, Ramallah residents who were members of the Palestine Liberation Organization were jailed or deported to neighboring countries.
-In December 1987, the popular uprising known as the Intifada erupted, protesting against the continued Israeli occupation.
+The popular uprising known as the First Intifada erupted in December 1987, protesting against the continued Israeli occupation.